kristofer-rivera/classification-project/README.md

 ### Can we predict churn?
 - ##### Best model was a Decision Tree using all features but I belive it was overfit.
 The model I recommend is a random forest using the top 5 features.
-- #### Using my recommended model, we can predict with 92% accuracy whether or not a customer will churn
+- #### Using my recommended model, we can predict with 92% accuracy whether or not a customer will churn.

 ### Data dictionary